sormuras/bach/doc/tool/Tool.md

 # JDK Tools and Where to Find Them

 Java projects can be built using tools the Java Development Kit (JDK) provides.
-Let's write a Java Scripting tool that uses tools as primitives.
+Let's write a Java Scripting program that uses tools as primitives.

+The JDK does not include a "build" tool.

+Users resort to 3rd-party tools in order to transform Java source code into shippable products.

+The JDK does include a set of foundation tools: javac, jar, ..., jlink.

+This session explores ways how to make the implicit connection between JDK tools and Java modules explicit so that users are enabled to build Java projects more easily.

 ## Outline